MakoriSM/vitest-test/README.md

 ### Running via VS Code Vitest extension
 This repo uses a Vitest workspace (`vitest.workspace.ts`) with three projects: `unit`, `int`, `int-auth`.
-- The extension can run either an individual test file OR a whole folder, but currently not both modes reliably for this MRE.
+- Currently globalSetup config uses vitest.global.ts file for global setup.
+The globalSetup file is what it runs.
+- The setupFiles config uses the workerDb service, which creates a unique database for each file to separate db operations for each.
+This could be removed if it makes testing easier.
 - Known issue: When using the extension, Testcontainers frequently fail to teardown, leaving containers running.
-Prefer CLI for reliable repro and teardown.
+Prefer CLI for reliable test and teardown.
-- If extension behavior seems inconsistent, run the CLI instead: `npx vitest run` or the project scripts above.
+- Previously attempted to use just globalSetup without an onTestsRerun hook but this would only run first time the repo loads and never again so this was changed.

 ### How to help (feedback/bug reports wanted)
 If you can reproduce extension issues, please share: